Mahalakshmi-24/dsgn270-a1/README.md

 ### User story1

-       * AS a Game player,I want a Wireless keyboard and mouse so that i can play the game fast and comfortable.
+       * As a Game player,I want a Wireless keyboard and mouse so that i can play the game fast and comfortable.
 ### User story2

-       * AS a College student,I want a laptop so that i can atten my online classes and helpful to do my assignments.
+       * As a College student,I want a laptop so that i can atten my online classes and helpful to do my assignments.
 ### User story3

-       * AS a Employee,I want a printere so that i can peint my documents arrange it properly.
+       * As a Employee,I want a printere so that i can print my documents arrange it properly.

+## Taskflow

+      story: As a Employee,I want a printere so that i can print my documents arrange it properly.

+        1. User navigates to website using the browse address bar.